markusskagemo/ml_strat/README.md

 ### Determining support & resistance levels using mean shift clustering
-The following notebook shows some of this repos functionality, including getting and storing tickdata for all tickers available on Dukascopy
+The following notebook shows some of this repos functionality, including getting and storing tickdata for all tickers available on Dukascopy.
 A clustering algorithm determines S/R-levels, sorts them, filters them, and plots them.

 ```{.python .input  n=10}